magriggs/mike-daily/Notes/Sophie Durham Complaint.md

 ## Request for Review

 I request an immediate review of Sophie's fee status classification.
-The contradictory designation of two students with identical backgrounds raises serious concerns.
-Their academic choices and performance have no bearing on their fee status eligibility; their citizenship and residency history are the sole determinants.
+Such inconsistent treatment of twins, both British citizens with identical residency backgrounds, raises serious questions about fairness and transparency in the fee assessment process.
+For the avoidance of doubt, there is no basis for their fee status to be determined on their academic background or course selection.

 ## Wider Implications